Moving to UK from Poland: Visa & Immigration

 Even after the UK’s departure from the EU, Polish migration continues through schemes such as the EU Settlement Scheme and the UK’s various visas.
 Polish citizens can travel to the UK using one of these visas, with a variety of long- and short-term options available to suit applicants.

-If you’re a Polish national looking to visit or live in the UK short-term, there are a range of options available to you.
+If you’re a Polish national moving to UK for short visit or temporary work, there are a range of visa options available to you.

 Firstly, note that Polish citizens visiting the UK for less than 6 months will not need to apply for a visa.
 You must, however, adhere to the Standard Visitor rules while in the UK, which include restrictions on being able to take up employment or claim public funds.